stanford-ppl/Delite/README.md

 8. Create a local.properties file inside the Delite folder with the following lines.
 Replace the paths with ones that apply to your system

         #Project local properties
-        #Sun Oct 03 18:46:56 PDT 2010
-        scala.virtualized.home=../scala-virtualized
-        virtualization_lms_core.home=../virtualization-lms-core
+        scala.virtualized.home=scala-virtualized
+        virtualization_lms_core.home=virtualization-lms-core

 9. Create a local.properties file inside the virtualization-lms-core folder with the following lines.
-Replace the paths with ones that apply to your system
+Replace the paths with ones that apply to your system.
+Relative paths should be relative to the Delite folder.
+Otherwise absolute paths can be used.

         #Project local properties
-        #Sun Oct 03 18:46:56 PDT 2010
-        scala.virtualized.home=../scala-virtualized
+        scala.virtualized.home=scala-virtualized

 10. You should be able to run sbt from the Delite directory.